statewatch/deportation-union/readme.md

 - 2015 row 4: returnees (3) has number, but total, (1) and (2) not, only destinations (1) and (2)

 August 19th: all above issues solved (see `deportations 2015, 2016, 2017 data - corrected.xlsx`)

-as of Aug 20th 2022:

-- RO-01516: date was 2020-10-13 in the files obtained in 12/21, date is 2020-10-14 in some files obtained 08/22 and still 2020-10-13 in other files from 08/22. set to 2020-10-13 everywhere.
-- VRDS only included in data obtained in 08/22 (for years 2020 and 2021). not clear if VRD data is available for previous years upon request. excluded for now from datasets
-- data is aggregated by ROID, when an operation includes multiple destinations, no data is provided per destination.
-Confirmatory application about this has been registered on Aug 20th (same procedure as 2021). **-> operations with multiple destinations are missing for 2021 in OPERATIONS_BY_DEST_MS.csv for now**
-- "costs for AUT not available yet" in 2021 operations; no action taken so far, maybe exclude those operations?
-- observers are supplied only per operation in data obtained 08/22, not disaggregated by member state **-> no oberservers in OPERATIONS_BY_MS.csv** foe 2020 / 2021
-- "escorts from pool" no longer present in data obtained 08/22
-- "medical staff" not supplied from 2019 onwards
-- in the graph about frontex contributions, we need to add info about which years data this is based on

 ## How to update